kn-bibs/pathways-data/README.md

 ## For contributors

 Method-specific files should be placed in directories named after the method.
-Files common to multiple methods should go into 'common' directory and placed in appropriate sub-directories.
+Files common to multiple methods should go into the `common` directory and be placed in an appropriate sub-directories.

 ### Always compress your files

-GitHub states clearly that users are limited to kind-of fair usage policy of the provided bandwidth, and that excessive usage may result in account suspension or bandwidth throttling (see: [Terms of Service](# https://help.github.com/articles/github-terms-of-service/#7-excessive-bandwidth-use).
+GitHub states clearly that users are bound by kind of a fair usage policy of the provided bandwidth, and that excessive usage may result in account suspension or bandwidth throttling (see: [Terms of Service](https://help.github.com/articles/github-terms-of-service/#7-excessive-bandwidth-use)).

 Just to be fair, we should always compress all files we include in the repository.
 Also, when using this repository, please try to cache the downloaded files whenever possible.